 About Dr. Domby

 Dr. Adam H. Domby is an award-winning historian of the Civil War, Reconstruction, and the American South.
-He is an Assistant Professor at the College of Charleston and the Associate Director of the Pearlstine/Lipov Center for Southern Jewish Culture.
+Having previously worked as an Assistant Professor at the College of Charleston, he is now an Associate Professor at Auburn University.

 He has written on a variety of topics including prisoners of war, guerrilla warfare, and genealogy.
 He has multiple current research projects on topics ranging from a rabbi conman to divided communities in the aftermath of the Civil War.